Last Update: February 17, 2023

 Stress is nothing new.
-Even though our ancestors didn’t have to deal with a constant flow of work emails and social media–fueled feelings of FOMO, they still had plenty of their own challenges (predators, famines, infections).
+Even though our ancestors didn’t have to deal with a constant flow of work emails and social media–fueled feelings of FOMO, they still had plenty of their own challenges (predators, famines, or the like).
 So while the sources of tension and fear have changed over time, the existence of stress—and the human body’s response to it—hasn’t.

 Ancient medical traditions like India’s Ayurveda and Traditional Chinese Medicine have long sung the praises of adaptogens—certain herbs that may help the body adapt to stress.
 Despite the long use of adaptogens in other cultures, they’re something of a new phenomenon in the U.S. as researchers are starting to look into claims that traditional healers have been making for a long time.
 Below, we’ll get you up to speed on adaptogens, what they’re believed to do, why they’re gaining popularity in the Western world, and how to incorporate them into your self-care routine.

 Adaptogens are a special class of plants (mostly herbs, though there are some exceptions) that, according to proponents, have a normalizing effect on the body.
 While that may sound vague, it’s precisely what makes them unique—they don’t serve a single function.
 The belief is that adaptogens may be able to adapt to whatever the body is dealing with (stress, anxiety, fatigue), and help alleviate or lessen the symptoms.